VOL. III - APPENDIX C

 Stephen and Ann's son David Catt married Esther Kemp in 1871.

-in 1901 David and Esther were living at The Stream, Warbleton with their 8 year old daughter Ellen Catt.
-David, 46, was a labourer.
+in 1901 David and Esther were living at The Stream, Warbleton with their 8 year old daughter Ellen.
+David, aged 46, was a labourer.

 In 1911 they were living at Stream Farm, Warbleton.
 David was a 58 year old farmer.
-Their daughter Esther had married Ebenezer M Hobden, a 22 year old labourer and they were living with Ellen's parent along with granddaughter Gladys Vale, aged 2 years old.
+Their daughter Ellen had married Ebenezer M Hobden, a 22 year old labourer and they were living with Ellen's parent along with granddaughter Gladys Vale, aged 2 years old (see below).
+The census shows that they had ten children of which nine were living.

 David Catt was possibly executor of his brother Charles estate in 1917.